Parliamentary.ai

 Description

-• Legal Aid: The bill adds a provision to the Legal Aid, Sentencing and Punishment of Offenders Act 2012 to ensure legal aid is available for applications under these new family reunion rules.
+Secondly, the bill amends the Legal Aid, Sentencing and Punishment of Offenders Act 2012 to provide legal aid for applications made under the new family reunification rules.

 Government Spending